After You Have Been Accepted

-Materials for applicants are filed alphabetically under the family name (surname) as indicated by the applicant on the application form.
+Materials for applicants are filed alphabetically under the family name (surname), as indicated by the applicant on the application form.
 The family name on the application should be the same name as on your passport.
-It is important that you use the same name and spelling on all forms, documents and correspondence.
+It is important that you use the same name and spelling on all forms, documents, and correspondence.
 Any changes or variations in names on academic records need to be carefully explained by a cover letter and accompanied by a copy of the identification page of your passport.
 Variations may also cause needless delays in the acceptance process.

 All international students applying for admission to any college or university in the United States must hold valid passports and entry visas.
 Upon your acceptance and receipt of all documents, Alderson Broaddus will issue Form I-20 (a certificate of eligibility).
-This form is required before application can be made to obtain a student visa.
+This form is required before an application can be made to obtain a student visa.

 After the I-20 is made, we will contact you about housing, distance registration, meal plans, and your Battler account.
 Check out this AB link https://ab.edu/accepted-students/